Skip to main content

 TSS - Threshold Signature Scheme

-The basic authentication method in blockchain is based on public key cryptography, i.e. a private/public key pair, where the holder of the private key has full control over the blockchain address associated with its public key, using cryptographiic signatures, with the widely popular ECDSA being the most common one in blockchains.
+The fundamental authentication method in blockchains relies on public key cryptography, specifically a private/public key pair.
+The private key grants full control over the blockchain address associated with the corresponding public key, enabling cryptographic signatures.
+Among these, ECDSA is the most widely used signature algorithm in blockchain systems.

 DKG - Distributed Key Generation